 In 1969 Apollo 11 was launched into space.
 On July 20, 1969, the United States landed Apollo 11 on the moon.
 This landing made history with the first man taking steps on the moon.
 Mission Commander Neil Armstrong, Command Module Pilot Michael Collins, and the Lunar Module Pilot Buzz Aldrin made this historic mission.
 The famous words heard throughout the world, “That’s one small step for (a) man.
 One giant leap for mankind.” are forever etched in our minds.

-Some Scientific Events of the 1960s
+Notable Scientific Milestones of the 1960s

-• 1960 – Female birth-control contraceptive, the Pill, FDA approved and released.
+- 1960 – Female birth-control contraceptive, the Pill, FDA approved and released.

-• 1963 – The measles vaccine was FDA-approved and released.
+- 1963 – The measles vaccine was FDA-approved and released.

-• 1963 – First human kidney transplant.
+- 1963 – First human kidney transplant.
 Performed by transplant surgeon Thomas Starzl.

-• 1967 – First heart transplant.
-Performed in South Africa by the surgeon and Professor Christiaan Barnard
+- 1967 – First heart transplant.
+Performed in South Africa by the surgeon and Professor Christiaan Barnard.

 Automobiles